EOFY offer

 The role of trial balances in financial statements

-A trial balance serves as the foundation for your financial statements and audit processes.
-Directors have a duty of care and diligence under the Corporations Act 2001.
-Learn more from ASIC's guidance on directors and financial reporting.
+Directors in Australia have a duty of care and diligence under the Corporations Act 2001 when it comes to financial reporting.
+You can learn more from the Australian Securities and Investments Commission (ASIC) guidance on directors and financial reporting.

 Simplify trial balance preparation with Xero

 Xero accounting software automates trial balance preparation so you can focus on running your business.
 It records transactions, flags discrepancies, and produces accurate financial reports without the manual work.
+Ready to streamline your accounting?
+Try Xero and get one month free.

 FAQs on trial balances